 - Some monasteries and temples represent the Sherpa culture.
 Hence, historical mountains are here.

 Thus, the Everest region has incredible viewpoints.
 Kala Patthar is the most famous of them all.
 The Everest trek base camp is the most famous trekking destination.
 And you don’t need to worry about the hotels.

 You can visit various hotels on the internet and book the best one you like.
 Despite being the most adventurous and strenuous trekking destination, it has a trail that passes through high Himalayan villages with several tea houses for lodging.

-The people, they are the best.
-Nepalese people have a big heart and will provide you the best hospitality.
+The people are the best.
+Nepalese people have a big heart and will provide you with the best hospitality.
 The people are happy and usually easygoing.
 They are the elite and early explorers of the Himalayas.

 Hence, you will know true beauty after visiting there.
-It truly is beautiful and breathtaking, so I suggest you all readers to visit there someday once in a lifetime.
+It truly is beautiful, so I suggest you all readers visit there someday once in a lifetime.
 I hope you will have a good time and thank you!

 Have a nice day!
 See you in Nepal.